 Would you love to have a short crop, a bright pink dye or a shaved undercut but are afraid to affect your chances?

 The fashion industry is constantly evolving and accepting a diverse range of models yet it is important to consider all your options before going ahead with that drastic hair cut as a lot of factors need to be thought out carefully.
 We’ve got you covered.
-Read out top tips and find out what hairstyle are accepted in the modelling world.
+Read our top tips and find out what hairstyles are accepted in the modelling world.

 Would you like to have your hair professionally styled before a photoshoot at our London studio.
 Register here today!